wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-virtual-agents/create-chatbot-power-virtual-agents-dataverse-teams/includes/6-publish-share.md

    > [!div class="mx-imgBorder"]
    > [![Screenshot of the Publish latest content message.](../media/image-33.png)](../media/image-33.png#lightbox)

 If this is the first time that the chatbot is published, only team members can access it.
-If the chatbot is only intended for team members, you will need to direct users on how to access it.
+If the chatbot is only intended for team members, you'll need to direct users on how to access it.
 Select **Share the bot** to select the best method for your situation:

 -   **Copy link** - Send users a link to the chatbot.